kubernetes/minikube/docs/drivers.md

 docker-machine-driver-hyperkit version
 ```

-## HyperV driver
+## Hyper-V driver

-Hyper-v users may need to create a new external network switch as described [here](https://docs.docker.com/machine/drivers/hyper-v/).
+Hyper-V users will need to create a new external network switch as described [here](https://docs.docker.com/machine/drivers/hyper-v/).
 This step may prevent a problem in which `minikube start` hangs indefinitely, unable to ssh into the minikube virtual machine.
 In this add, add the `--hyperv-virtual-switch=switch-name` argument to the `minikube start` command.

-On some machines, having **dynamic memory management** turned on for the minikube VM can cause problems of unexpected and random restarts which manifests itself in simply losing the connection to the cluster, after which `minikube status` would simply state `stopped`.
-Machine restarts are caused due to following Hyper-V error: `The dynamic memory balancer could not add memory to the virtual machine 'minikube' because its configured maximum has been reached`. **Solution**: turned the dynamic memory management in hyper-v settings off (and allocate a fixed amount of memory to the machine).
+Older Hyper-V VM's may have  **dynamic memory management** enabled, which can cause problems of unexpected and random restarts which manifests itself in simply losing the connection to the cluster, after which `minikube status` would simply state `stopped`. **Solution**: run `minikube delete` to delete the old VM.

 To use the driver: